CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 ## Activity Requirements

+- A 2.5-hour timeframe to obtain as many flags as possible.
-- 8 flags in total.
-7 flags from the system combine to make up the final flag.
+- There are a total of 8 flags.
+Seven flags are obtained from the system, which are then combined to form the final flag.
-  + When a flag is found, it is seen in this format - flag_1:97df27aec8c251503f5e3749eb2ddea2
+  + When a flag is found, it is seen in this format - flag_#:97df27aec8c251503f5e3749eb2ddea2
-- Timeline of 2.5 hours to get as many flags as possible, if not all of them.
-- Every team member must participate and work at least one task
+- Every team member must participate and work at least one task.
+- Before accessing the challenge, all participants must install the provided scavenger hunt script.
+Once installed, participants can connect via ssh by running:
+  + ssh student@192.168.200.105
+  + Password: Goodluck!

 ## Flag Hints